HDMI-CEC to USB and RS-232 bridge

 The CEC bus is sampled every .1ms using a microprocessor.
 When a start bit is detected and a complete frame read, the contents are converted to plain text hex digits and forwarded to the host through a USB connection.
 As an alternative to USB, the device also provides a RS-232 protocol interface via a 3-pin Phoenix connector.

 The USB device is detected by the host as a tty serial device or port.
 Reading from this port allows a program to see everything that is passed on the bus.
 Writing to the port allows a program to place complete frames onto the bus.

 For a detailed description of this device, command set, and how to use it, refer to this downloadable PDF (HDMICECtoUSBandRS232v2.0.pdf).

 The detailed specification of the HDMI-CEC protocol and bus can be found here.

 This device has been demonstrated to work with TVs from Samsung, Sharp, Sony, Toshiba, LG, Panasonic, and Mitsubishi.
 TV CEC capabilities vary widely.
 Many recent models can be powered on, off, and have the external HDMI input source chosen via CEC.
 If you additional questions, please see the contact page and write us an e-mail.

 PC Integration Software:

-The three versions of the HDMI-CEC to USB Bridge have identical functionality as detailed in this downloadable PDF
+The two versions of the HDMI-CEC to USB Bridge have identical functionality as detailed in this downloadable PDF

 The only difference between the three is that their version strings are different to establish compatibility with PC integration software.